MHF COVID Policy

 What will be different this year because of COVID?

-timed reservations will keep the number of waiting groups low, will help keep wait times shorter, and structure access as customers move through the following:
+Similar to 2020, timed reservations will keep the number of waiting groups low and will help keep wait times shorter.

 Food & Drink:

 Concession style food is available in the Front Circle waiting area.
-Cohorts must maintain distance between them, but can order food while awaiting their time on the trails.
+Credit cards are preferred!!

 What is your Rain Policy?